No Arjuna for past Khel Ratnas Sakshi and Mirabai | Sports-Games

 The list also included Rio Olympics bronze medal-winning wrestler Sakshi and 2017 weightlifting world champion Mirabai, but the decision on bestowing the Arjuna on them was left to the discretion of Sports Minister Kiren Rijiju.
 This was due to the fact that they had already won the Khel Ratna, the country's highest sporting honour.

-The decision to include their names raised eyebrows and attracted criticism.
+The strange decision to include their names raised eyebrows and attracted criticism.
+While Sakshi won the Khel Ratna in 2016 for her bronze in Rio, Mirabai was bestowed with the prestigious honour in 2018, after her exploits at the world championships the previous year.
 The five Khel Ratna winners for this year would be star cricketer Rohit Sharma, wrestler Vinesh Phogat, Paralympic gold-winner Mariyappan Thangavelu, TT player Manika Batra, and women's hockey team captain Rani Rampal, the ministry confirmed in a formal press release.